hphelion/documentation/commercial/commerical.services-imaging-overview.md

 # HP Helion OpenStack&#174; Image Operations Service Overview #

-Based on OpenStack&#174; Glance, the HP Helion OpenStack Image Operations service is a web service for managing virtual machine images.
+Based on OpenStack Glance, the HP Helion OpenStack Image Operations service is a web service for managing virtual machine images.
 It provides a set of RESTful APIs that enables querying/updating of image metadata as well as retrieval of the actual image data.

 With the Image Operations service you can work with image files, which are virtual disk image files that the [Compute](/helion/openstack/services/compute/overview) service can use to create a virtual machine.